JohnLins/NeuralNetwork/README.md

 In this workshop you will learn how to create a neural network in python that learns the appropriate numerical output given 3 boolean values.

-In this case, it's supposed to learn to output a value that is close to the training output value.
+In this case, it's supposed to return a value close to either `0` or `1` given 3 input values according to the training data.

 The following NN is not supposed to be practical, it is supposed to serve as a framework for your next project.
 I highly recommend forking this code and modifying it on your own, that is the best way to learn.